maldua/zimbra-foss-builder/README.md

 ### Smart build

-This smart build will be branded as 'manual' by default.
+This smart build will be branded as '430' by default.

 In this example you ask for 10.0.7 version to be built.
 The smart build will autofill for you: